 It’s all very well and good preventing production of more plastic but this won’t erase the billions of tonnes we already on our hands.
 The same goes for the rest of the 100 million tonnes of waste produced in the UK every year.
 We need to replace our default mode-dispose with a more resourceful mind-set.

 A more imaginative approach to recycling is ‘upcycling’: the creative reuse of waste for higher quality, eco-friendly products.
 There’s no shortage of how-to guides to be found online, offering innovative ways to transform seeming garbage into decorative and useful goods.
-If it’s some new home décor you’re after, learn how to make a lampshade from disposable plastic spoons, or browse numerous other concepts on Upcycle That.
+If it’s some new home décor you’re after, learn how to make a lampshade from disposable plastic spoons, or browse numerous other concepts on Upcycle That or Happy DIY Home.
 Opt for upcycled materials when shopping too, like ECOALF’s stylish and transformative fashion range.

 8. DIY Permaculture